opentmf/opentmf-db-lock-service/README.md

 }

 ```
-And here is the contents of the LatestLock class:
+And below is the contents of the `LatestLock` class:
 ```java
 /**
  * The latest successfully performed lock's details.